 - Heavy traffic and wildlife crossings

 Winding its way from Arizona to Canada, US-93 runs right through the heart of Montana.
-It’s not just the length of this road that puts drivers to the test; it’s also the heavy traffic and frequent wildlife crossings that make this road especially challenging.
+It’s not just the length of this road that puts drivers to the test, but the heavy traffic and frequent wildlife crossings that make it especially challenging.

 High speeds and difficult road conditions – especially in the winter – add to the risk, making this one of the most perilous roads in the state.
 It requires constant vigilance and a sure hand at the wheel to navigate safely.